When the work cannot be shared immediately due to pending publication or a patent application, authors may set an embargo for up to 2 years.

 FYP / Master by Course Dissertation: No further action is required.

-PhD Thesis / Master by Research Dissertation: Deposit the non-sensitive metadata and (redacted) abstract to DR-NTU, where possible.
+PhD Thesis / Master by Research Dissertation: Deposit the non-sensitive metadata and (redacted) abstract to DR-NTU.

 You are expected to comply with University policies and guidelines namely, Appropriate Use of Information Resources Policy, IT Usage Policy and Social Media Policy.
 Users will be personally liable for any infringement of Copyright and Licensing laws.
 Unless otherwise stated, all guide content is licensed by CC BY-NC 4.0.